hellosold/Postagram/README.md

-# Parstagram - Part II
+i# Parstagram - Part II

 This is an Instagram clone with a custom Parse backend that allows a user to post photos, view a global photos feed, and add comments!